diegomanssur/diegomanssur.github.io/internationalstudents.md

 <img src="images/is_growth.png?raw=true"/>

-## International Students - Province Segmentation¶
+## International Students - Province Segmentation
 This section of the study will be focused on the table called international_students_Province_Canada, which provides us with information about the different Canadian provinces international students have come to between 2015 and 2023.
 We also have data about gender per provinces.

 ### View Data from second table